 Hiking and backpacking are perhaps the best ways to explore this stunning National Park.
-Head to the Fruita Area where there are fifteen-day hiking trails that vary in difficulty.
-From easy walks over smooth surfaces to steep climbs over the uneven ground near cliff edges, hiking is an exhilarating activity.
+Head to the Fruita Area, where there are fifteen day hiking trails that vary in difficulty.
+Hiking is an exhilarating activity, from easy walks over smooth surfaces to steep climbs over the uneven ground near cliff edges.

 If hiking the park is too strenuous, opt for a driving tour through the park to explore it in its entirety.
 There are 3 popular routes for driving tours at the Capitol Reef National Park.
 Try the Scenic Drive that starts at the Visitor Center and takes you to Grand Wash Road, Capitol Gorge Road, Pleasant Creek Road, and South Draw Road, covering a total of nearly 8 miles.
 The other two popular driving tour routes are through the Cathedral and Waterpocket areas.

 If you enjoy rock climbing, then Capitol Reef National Park is ideal for you.
 While most of the rock is predominantly sandstone, minimum impact techniques are practiced in this park, making it a clean climbing area.
 The most popular area for rock climbing is the Wingate cliff walls, owing to many crack systems created by natural fracturing.
 The rock surface is very hard as well, making it ideal for climbers.